emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site does have watchlist when you signup. ✔️
 1. Site has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***
-## Watch2Day
-### Score: 16/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 9 servers but does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Site has good UI, feels modern, shows results as you type. ✔️
-1. Has built in subs for most things and allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watchlists. ✔️
-1. Site has good sorting options, but could use a bit more in terms of media discovery. ⚠️
-1. Site does not have 4K content. ❌

-***